Gifts in kind

 Gifts in kind, also referred to as in-kind donations, is a kind of charitable giving in which, instead of giving money to buy needed goods and services, the goods and services themselves are given.
-Gifts in kind are distinguished from gifts of cash or stock.
+Gifts in kind are distinguished from gifts of cash or not measured in monetary terms.
 Some types of gifts in kind are appropriate, but others are not.
 Examples of in-kind gifts include goods like food, clothing, medicines, furniture, office equipment, and building materials.
-Performance of services, such as building an orphanage, providing office space or offering administrative support, may also be counted as in-kind gifts.
+Performance of services, providing office space or offering administrative support, may also be counted as in-kind gifts.

 While many attest to the benefits of in-kind over cash gifts, others have argued for their disadvantages, particularly in the context of disaster relief.

 Arguments in favor of gifts in kind

 Reduce in waste of materials

 Many donated goods are either second hand or otherwise surplus.
 If not donated to people who need them, they might otherwise end up in a landfill.
 Thus, it is argued that gifts in kind reduce resource use and pollution.
 This provides a means, particularly for corporations, of doing social good with things that would otherwise be a liability.